matiaslee/testing_talk/README.md

 # Testing talk

-## Version of the talk for a class software engeenering at Famaf (August 2023):
+## Version of the talk for a class of software engineering at Famaf (August 2023):

 Here are the [slides](https://docs.google.com/presentation/d/1oCjRJ4LLSHKKOrSS4IokoVvO-1m23chiaZIuaTCbESA/edit?usp=sharing).